Board of Governors

 Louis Gonzalez, M.S.
 School Counseling, PPS

-Louis Gonzalez (He/Him) is a proud queer Latinx first-generation student in the third year of his Master’s in School Counseling.
+Louis Gonzalez (He/Him) is a proud queer Latinx first-generation student who just graduated with his Master’s in School Counseling.
 He is in his first year as a High School Counselor in Sacramento and the Teen Director for Centers for Spiritual Awareness, West Sacramento.
 For four years, he worked in Equity and advising at the College of Education at Sacramento State.
-In his “free” time, he hosts Queer·i·ous: The Podcast! and is the Service Chair for Chi Sigma Iota of the Counselor Ed Department at Sacramento State.
+In his “free” time, he hosts Queer·i·ous: The Podcast! and sits on the planning committee for Counselor Education's CSUS Alumni Association.
 His research interests are social/educational reform, gender and sexuality diversity, inclusive fashion, pop culture’s effects on young adults, and mental health awareness amongst BIPOC and APIC K-12 students.

 Board of Governor's Member